Getting Started

 - Transfer the

-file into the newly created$HOME/dsail
+file into the newly created$HOME/jaxon

 directory.